15 Best Things to Do in Norwich (CT)

 On the grounds of the Norwich Free Academy, the museum is famed for its plaster casts of some of the great works of Egyptian, Greek, Roman and Renaissance sculpture.

-That superlative collection is joined by high-quality permanent exhibitions of 20th-century American art, Asian art, African art, European decorative arts and a display recounting the round-the-world voyage made by the museum founder William Slater and his family in 1894-95.
+I was transfixed by the display recounting the round-the-world voyage made by the museum founder William Slater and his family in 1894-95.
 The airy Converse Art Gallery stages six temporary exhibitions a year, including the annual Connecticut Artists Juried Exhibition.

 2. Mohegan Sun